 The following are public keys from Kevin Day and are themselves signed and checksumed.

-1. 2024 and earlier: Kevin Day 76E903396DAD0A83 (SHA256) (GPG).
+- 2024 and earlier: Kevin Day 76E903396DAD0A83 (SHA256) (GPG).

-2. 2023 and later: Kevin Day 02E939B8F7EFE597 (SHA256) (GPG).
+- 2023 to 2024: Kevin Day 02E939B8F7EFE597 (SHA256) (GPG).

 The key identified by 76E903396DAD0A83 is authenticated via the key identified by 02E939B8F7EFE597.
-This key will expire near the start of 2024 and will not be used again.
 This followed the old, and perhaps lazy, practice of using the master key for signing everything.
 This also utilizes older and less trusted algorithms.
+This key expired in 2024 and will not be used again.

-The key identified by 02E939B8F7EFE597 is authenticated via the key identified by 76E903396DAD0A83.
+The key identified by 02E939B8F7EFE597 for the 2023 to 2024 year range is signed via the key identified by 76E903396DAD0A83.
 This key has been created near the start of 2023 and will be used until such time a replacement comes about.
 This follows the newer practice of signing using subkeys, making the master key unavailable.
-This key utilizes newer algorithms.
+This key utilizes algorithms available as of 2024.
+This key expired in 2024 and will not be used again.

 These public keys should be downloaded imported into your own key chain to perform integrity checking and authentication.